Temporary Stay Permit ("Aufenthaltsgestattung")

 Work, vocational training & study

 As an asylum seeker, you are not allowed to work as self-employed.
 If you want to work as an employee, you need to apply for a work permit.
-Read our chapter "Work Permit" to learn if and how you can obtain a work permit.
+Read our chapter "Work Permit" to learn how you can obtain a work permit.

 You are allowed to study during your asylum procedure.
 To learn more about universities in Germany, see our chapter "University system".
 You may also start a school-based vocational training.
 To take part in a dual vocational training, however, you need a work permit.
 You can learn more about the vocational training system in Germany in our chapter "Dual Vocational Training" and "School-based Vocational Training."